SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: OBSERVATIONS AND DATA REDUCTION

 Apart from \citetalias{Butterfield2023}, the OTFMAP polarimetry mode on SOFIA has previously been demonstrated only for sources that have spatial extents smaller than the instantaneous field-of-view of the HAWC+ detector \citep{Lopez-Rodriguez2022}.
 The abundance of diffuse, extended sources in the CMZ therefore presents a unique challenge, given that it is difficult for \textit{CRUSH} to differentiate between these extended structures and correlated noise.
 In the reduction of our 2022 observations we closely follow and build on the methods from \citetalias{Butterfield2023}.

-To reduce these observations using \textit{CRUSH} we set the rounds parameter to ``\textit{-rounds=85},'' which increases the number of iterations CRUSH performs when numerically modeling the correlated noise.
-We also set the ``\textit{-extended}'' option, which indicates that \textit{CRUSH} needs to account for extended emission during data reduction to better preserve extended source emission when identifying correlated noise.
+To reduce the DR2 observations using \textit{CRUSH} we set the rounds parameter to ``\textit{-rounds=85},'' which increases the number of iterations \textit{CRUSH} performs when numerically modeling the correlated noise.
+We also set the ``\textit{-extended}'' option, which indicates that \textit{CRUSH} needs to account for extended emission during data reduction to better preserve large scale flux when identifying correlated noise.
 Furthermore, we specified ``\textit{-fixjumps}'' and ``\textit{-downsample=1}'' to remove the effects of quantum flux jumps in the SQUID amplifiers and to prevent spatial averaging, respectively.
 These \textit{CRUSH} settings match the parameters used for the FIREPLACE DR1 data release presented in \citetalias{Butterfield2023}.
+For each reduced field, DRP removes the $\sim$2\% instrumental polarization that \citet{Harper2018} found in all HAWC+ bands.

+Previous polarimetric studies using SOFIA/HAWC+ observations have found that using the ``\textit{-extended}'' flag introduced artificial polarization in low-intensity regions \citep{Lopez-Rodriguez2022,LeGouellec2023}.
+We observed this same phenomenon when reducing the FIREPLACE observations using DRP version 3.2.0, but not when using DRP version 2.7.0.
+Figure \ref{fig:artcomp} in Appendix \ref{sec:artifacts} provides a representative example of the artifacts encountered when using DRP version 3.2.0 for a single FIREPLACE field.
+The data reductions presented in \citet{LeGouellec2023} and \citet{Lopez-Rodriguez2022} also describe an extensive ``zero-level background'' correction.
+In this work we use the filtered version of the FIREPLACE observations obtained from the \textit{CRUSH} output and do not correct for the intensity ``zero-point.''

-Using these parameters in \textit{CRUSH}, we reduced each field separately.
-For each field all scans were analyzed simultaneously where possible (8 scans for most fields accounting for 2 sets of 4 HWP angles).
+Using the parameters specified above we reduced each field separately.
+For each field, all scans were analyzed simultaneously where possible (8 scans for most fields accounting for 2 sets of 4 HWP angles).
 In some cases, an observation consisted of only one set of 4 scans.
 In these cases, 4 scans were included in the \textit{CRUSH} step.
 Table \ref{tab:DR2} in Appendix \ref{sec:cal_tab} provides details on each of the scans observed and their mapping to the fields shown in Figure \ref{fig:scans}.
-Table \ref{tab:DR2} also indicates how many scans were performed for each field.
+Table \ref{tab:DR2} also indicates how many scans were obtained for each field.